 Many people are more comfortable with the idea of taking a plant or other naturally derived medicine compared to a pharmaceutical that is synthesized in a laboratory.
 Dr. Roller agrees that there are viable reasons for considering herbal alternatives over pharmaceutical drugs.
 “However, there may be fewer differences between ‘natural medicines’ and pharmaceuticals than you think,” he says.

 Plants are rich in a variety of compounds that have been used in medications for thousands of years.
-From phenols to antibiotics to new emerging cancer treatments, naturally occurring compounds are an excellent source of healing for modern medicine.
-Nearly 25 percent of drugs prescribed worldwide are based on active ingredients derived from plants.
-In fact, of the 177 drugs approved for treating cancer, 70 percent are based on natural products.
+From phenols and antibiotics to newly emerging cancer treatments, naturally occurring compounds are an excellent source of healing for modern medical issues.
+In fact, nearly 25 percent of drugs prescribed worldwide are based on active ingredients derived from plants.
+Of the 177 drugs approved for treating cancer, 70 percent are based on natural products.

-There are some easy ways to access information that can be helpful to make an educated decision.
-First, there are great resources available that show true scientific research and findings.
-Both the National Center for Complementary and Alternative Medicine (NCCAM) and the Office of Dietary Supplements have websites that can help you make informed decisions on the safety and efficacy of herbal products.
-Second, remember that your doctor and local pharmacist will be able to help you make good decisions regarding your health.
+There are some easy ways to access information that can help seniors and their family caregivers make educated decisions.
+Both the National Center for Complementary and Alternative Medicine (NCCAM) and the Office of Dietary Supplements have websites that provide scientific research and findings on the safety and efficacy of herbal products.
+Second, remember that your doctor and local pharmacist are valuable sources of personalized medical advice.
 Finally, you can always contact the manufacturer if you have specific questions about a product.

 “Herbal supplements can be a healthy alternative for treating certain disease states but remember to do your homework and don’t just trust your local supplement salesperson,” Dr. Roller recommends.
 “Be smart about your health and ask questions.”
 Remember to follow the supplement instructions, keep track of what you take, and consult a pharmacist or physician before adding or removing any natural, OTC or prescription drugs from your medication regimen.